 Ending a call

-You can end a call manually, or, if the customer you're talking to hangs up first, Voice automatically ends the call.
+You can end a call manually, or, if the customer you're talking to hangs up first, Talk automatically ends the call.

 - Click Hang up in the call console at the top of the ticket.
 Or, if you've redirected the call to your telephone you can end the call by hanging up.

-- In the Voice console, click Available to take new calls.
+- In the call console, click Available to take new calls.

 If you do not see this option, then your administrator has disabled agent wrap-up.
 This means you are immediately available for another call when you finish a call.
-For details, see Configuring Voice channel settings or, if you use Advanced Voice, see Configuring agent wrap-up for each number (Advanced Voice only).
+For details, see Enabling the Zendesk Talk and configuring general settings or, if you use Basic or Advanced Talk, see Configuring agent wrap-up.